-The Dorper sheep are medium sized animals.
+The Dorper sheep are medium sized animals and they have special characteristics.
 They are mainly white in coloration with black face, but some animals can also be of black color.
 The breed is actually well known for it’s thick, well muscled carcass and extended period of fertility.
 They have wool in addition to hair covering their bodies, but they don’t need to be sheared.
-Both rams and ewes are usually polled.[1]
+Both rams and ewes are usually polled.

 Uses